Mines-Python-Workshop/Python_Workshop_Materials/README.md

-# Plan to complete your sections by the week of July 5 (3 weeks)
+# Final files to be complete by Friday, August 2
-we'll meet after that to go over the stuff

 # Python Workshop
 ---
 Welcome to the Mines Chemistry Department Programming Workshop!

 This workshop is designed for those new to python, and consists of 3 modules.
-The first module ([Python Primer](./Python_Primer/)) covers python installation, basic syntax and package installation.
+The first module ([Python Primer](https://github.com/Mines-Python-Workshop/Python_Workshop_Materials/tree/main/Python_Primer)) covers python installation, basic syntax and package installation.
 If you already have python installed or are comfortable learning basic programming syntax on your own, you may choose to skip this module.
 The next two modules make up the main workshop and will cover opening files, manipulating data and basic and advanced plotting and the use of generative AI.
 Day 2 will include time to apply the skills to your own data.

 **Timeline:**
 * Wednesday, August 8 - Complete the pre-workshop registration and survey [here]